The-Assembly/Voi/README.md

 **In our case, move all the content from RPIvideoplayer to /var/www/html on your Raspberry PI**

 ### Install Python 3 and PIP
-Usually Python3 is pre-installed when you install Raspbian on your RAspberry PI. <br\>
+Usually Python3 is pre-installed when you install Raspbian on your Raspberry PI.

 But, not all Python packages are available in the Raspbian archives, and those that are can sometimes be out-of-date.
 If you can't find a suitable version in the Raspbian archives, you can install packages from the Python Package Index (PyPI).
 To do so, use the pip tool.